7Gamil/Portfolio-Projects/Small - 2. Handle Imbalanced Dataset/README.md

 Please check `Handle Imbalanced Dataset.ipynb` Jupyter file for more details.

 ## Prerequisites
-Before using Jupyter notebook, ensure you have installed the required libraries `pip install -r requirments.txt`
+Before using Jupyter notebook, ensure you have installed the required libraries <br\>
+`pip install -r requirments.txt`